 The History Department at the University of Nebraska has a strong graduate program in early modern history and the Atlantic World.
 Our particular areas of strength are German / Swiss reformation and religious history, England’s cultural, political, and women’s history, and comparative work of Europe and colonial America, particularly with a digital history focus.
-Those who study Early Modern and Atlantic World also have strong support from our specialist in medieval history with offerings in such areas as medieval culture.
+Those who study Early Modern and Atlantic World also have strong support from our specialists in medieval history with offerings in such areas as medieval culture.
 Students can also do an interdisciplinary minor in Medieval and Renaissance Studies with faculty in English, Modern Languages, Classics and Religious Studies, Music History, Art History, and Theatre.

 The University of Nebraska is a member of the Center for Renaissance Studies Consortium at the Newberry Library in Chicago, which helps to fund graduate students to attend workshops, seminars, and conferences at the Newberry.

-Amy Burnett is Paula and D.B.
+Amy Nelson Burnett is Paula and D.B.
 Varner University Professor of History and specializes in the Protestant Reformation in Germany and Switzerland.
 She is the author of many books, including Karlstadt and the Origins of the Eucharistic Controversy: A Study in the Circulation of Ideas (2011).
 Her book Teaching the Reformation: Ministers and their Message in Basel, 1529-1629 (2006) was awarded the Gerald Strauss Prize of the Sixteenth Century Society and Conference, and The Yoke of Christ: Martin Bucer and Christian Discipline (1996) won the Brewer Prize of the American Society of Church History.
 She has served as President of the Sixteenth Century Society and has won many fellowships including a Fulbright Senior Scholar Award in Germany in 2012.

 Placement of graduate students in Early Modern and Atlantic World